Briggs and Stratton Generator Review: Do They Stack Up?Camping Generators , Caravan Generators , Inverter Generators

 Briggs and Stratton Generator Review

-Let’s look at their two inverter models to see how they stack up:
+Let’s look at their three inverter models to see how they stack up:

-With a peak power output of 2200 watts, this model from Briggs & Stratton hits the sweet spot for small to medium sized RV owners and has quickly become one of the more popular inverter generator options on the market.
+With a peak power output of 2400 watts, this model from Briggs & Stratton hits the sweet spot for medium sized RV owners and has quickly become one of the more popular inverter generator options on the market.

 Why?
-Because this generator satisfies the middle ground.
-A 2000w generator (say a Yamaha EF2000iS) is usually more popular for camping and camper trailers because it’s lightweight and easy to transport.
-While a 2400w generator (like the Yamaha EF2400is or Cromtech 2400w) is the go-to for caravans as you tend to need a bit more power to run common larger caravan appliances like an A/C, microwave, washing machine and so on.
+Because this generator satisfies the middle ground in both price and size.
+A 2000W generator (say a Yamaha EF2000iS) is usually more popular for camping and camper trailers because it’s lightweight and easy to transport.
+A 3000W generator on the otherhand, is great for caravans that want to run a few larger appliances at once, such as a high power drawing air conditioner.

-This means a 2200w inverter generator is large enough for some caravan owners, but not all.
-And if it is enough for your caravan set up, the Briggs & Stratton P2200i comes in at a compelling price of around $1200-$1300.
+This means a 2400W inverter generator is perfect for most caravan owners!
+And if it is enough for your caravan set up, the Briggs & Stratton P2400 comes in at a compelling price of around $1300-$1400.

 This wouldn’t be a Briggs and Stratton generator review without a few stats.
 So here they are: